awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 ### Evaluating Identity\-Based Policies with Organizations SCPs<a name="policy-eval-basics-id-scp"></a>

-When AWS evaluates the identity\-based policies for a user and an SCP for the organization to which the user's account belongs, the resulting permissions are the intersection of the two categories\.
+When a user belongs to an account that is a member of an organization, the resulting permissions are the intersection of the user's policies and the SCP\.
 This means that an action must be allowed by both the identity\-based policy and the SCP\.
 An explicit deny in either of these policies overrides the allow\.

 ![\[Evaluation of identity-based policies and SCPs\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/permissions_scp-idp.png)

 ## Determining Whether a Request Is Allowed or Denied Within an Account<a name="policy-eval-denyallow"></a>

-When a principal sends a request to AWS to access a resource in the same account as the principal's entity, the AWS enforcement code decides whether a given request should be allowed or denied\.
+Assume that a principal sends a request to AWS to access a resource in the same account as the principal's entity\.
+The AWS enforcement code decides whether the request should be allowed or denied\.
 AWS gathers all of the policies that apply to the request context\.
 The following is a high\-level summary of the AWS evaluation logic on those policies within a single account\.
 + By default, all requests are implicitly denied\. \(Alternatively, by default, the AWS account root user has full access\.\)
 + An explicit allow in an identity\-based or resource\-based policy overrides this default\.
 + If a permissions boundary, Organizations SCP, or session policy is present, it might override the allow with an implicit deny\.